-In principle, documents, media, etc. containing confidential and personal information must not be taken outside the University.
 If taking out information from the University is necessary for inevitable reasons, permission to do so must be obtained from faculty members responsible for management of relevant information.
-Extreme care should be taken for prevention of leakage when handling confidential and personal information taken from the University after due permission is granted.
+In addition, information taken out with permission should be secured by encrypting the file or by other measures to ensure its safety in case the information is leaked.

-(2) Sending out undisclosed information outside of the University via e-mail
+(2) Sending out undisclosed information via e-mail